-Population Register Centre will communicate the changes well in advance of their entry into force on its website.
+The Population Register Centre will communicate the changes to FICORA and on its own website well in advance of their entry into force.

 The Population Register Centre maintains version management of the documents and archives all certificate policy and certification practice statement documents.
 Typographic corrections and changes of contact details may be made with immediate effect.